jonaslanzlinger/software-city-project/week-2-README.md

 Visualization based on our own data, that is not analyzing the source code of a software, is easily done.
 As a next step it needs to be evaluated how we can get other software metrics data, apart from the biometrics data.

+### Option 4 - Own visualizing tool with a 3D modelling library
+There are plenty of different libraries for creating a 3D model.
+Some considerations could be: numpy-STL, Pytorch3d, SolidPython.
+The approach would be the same as in Option 1, where we import metrics and then build the city based on this data in our own software city model.

+Pro:
+* We can fine-tune the visualization the best.
+Contra:
+* Workload for this alternative would be the highest.
+* Need to get familiarized with the libraries first.

 ___

 ### Considerations for static source code analytics